 Its arguably one of the best sights in the world, no wonder it was named as a wonder of the world.
 Each year during the high season millions of wildebeest migrate from the Serengeti into the Masai mara and back again.
 Also, other herbivorous animals such as Zebras and Gazelles are attracted to the Mara to feed on the lush grass that springs up after seasonal rains.
-It is duing this period that tourists are advised to take masai mara tours.
+It is during this period that tourists are advised to take masai mara safaris.

 There is a lot of space within the Masai Mara national reserve.
 The masai mara national reserve occupies an area of about 3000 sq Km.
 It’s some of the best landscape coupled with great and unique wildlife.
 I guess you have to take a masai mara tours to get the picture!

 For any national park or reserve, wildlife increasing is a good sign and a major attraction for masai mara tours.
 In recent years elephants in Kenya have considerably increased.
 Although, the numbers are not yet as they were in the 70’s they have increased to an increasing number.
 Again, another reason to visit the masai mara.

 I know this seems like a contradictory point from what we have stated above.
 However, collectively the wildlife is increasing at the Masai Mara, there is a collection of individual species that are at risk including the wild dog, the cheetah and the black rhinos.
 That should also inspire travelers to support the Masai Mara dream through masai mara tours.

 Let’s just say that the poaching menace is rampant in most parts of Kenya and Africa.
 This is still the case in The Masai Mara.
 This has drastically reduced the number of black rhinos.
 Stakeholders have embarked on rigorous campaigns to help reverse the poaching menace.
 As a tour company we have been supporting the noble cause through our contributions and Masai Mara Safaris.